ATCO Records: 1970s–1980s: Downsizing

 During the 1970s, Atlantic Records began to broaden the range of its own roster, causing ATCO to become deemphasized as many of its acts would eventually have their material released under the main Atlantic brand.
 In the middle 1970s, ATCO became increasingly used for hard rock acts and some British and European bands.
 During this time, the label issued early albums from AC/DC.
 Starting in 1978, however, AC/DC releases were issued on Atlantic until their contract with the label ended in the 1990s.
 In 1980, ATCO's visibility rose with strong chart performances from Pete Townshend's Empty Glass album and the song "Cars" by Gary Numan.
 As the 1980s wore on, ATCO continued to have streamlined success with artists such as Sweet Sensation, JJ Fad and Michel'le (the latter who were signed to the label in conjunction with Ruthless Records), while steadily becoming less active overall.

 1990s: Merger with EastWest Records America and dormancy

 The last number one hit on ATCO was "If Wishes Came True" by Sweet Sensation in 1990.
 The following year, Atlantic Records Senior VP Sylvia Rhone orchestrated the merger of ATCO with Atlantic's fledgling EastWest Records America label and briefly operated the combination as Atco/EastWest Records.
 By 1994, however, the ATCO name was dropped and the label reverted to the EastWest Records America branding.
 During this time, EastWest moved its operations to Atlantic's sister label Elektra Records.
-As a result of Elektra's takeover of EastWest, ATCO's back catalog and retained artists were now under its control.
+As a result of Elektra's takeover of EastWest, ATCO's back catalog and retained artists fell under its control.
 In the decade to come, the ATCO name and logo would be occasionally used on reissues of past material, but the imprint itself was now dormant.